-The first car in the country was created in 1912 by Horacio Anasagasti in Buenos Aires.
-And its successes in this area almost a century ago are already a thing of the past.
-Constant political and economic crises in the country have become the reason for the practical absence of their automotive industry.
-Large foreign concerns and corporations own all plants.
-Attempts to create their products were unsuccessful.
+The first automobile in the country was created in 1912 by Horacio Anasagasti in Buenos Aires.
+And its successes in this field almost a century ago are already a thing of the past.
+Constant political and economic crises in the country have caused the practical absence of its automobile industry.
+All factories are owned by large foreign concerns and corporations.
+Attempts to create their own products have not been successful.

-In the 60s of the last century, Argentina managed to start producing its own original sports cars, but this initiative was quickly closed.
-Today in Argentina, there is one national manufacturer – ASA.
-Its production is aimed only at custom-made replicas of successful sports models of past years.
-Together with the Brazilian Agrale, the army SUV VLEGA Gaucho is being produced.
+In the 60s of the last century, Argentina managed to start producing its own original sports cars, but this endeavor was quickly closed.
+Today, there is one national manufacturer in Argentina – ASA.
+Its products are focused only on making custom replicas of successful sports models of past years.
+Together with Brazilian Agrale, the VLEGA Gaucho army SUV is produced.

 Anasagasti

-Anasagasti was the first automobile company in Argentina, founded in 1909 by Horacio Anasagasti and based in Palermo, Buenos Aires.
-Her first car was the 1912 Anasagasti 12CV, and in 1914 the sporty Anasagasti 15CV was produced.
-But production cannot compete with Ford, which offers cheaper cars on the domestic market.
-The brand went bankrupt in 1915.
-Its emblem was in the form of a circle, which was placed a smaller one, depicting a shield.
+Anasagasti is the first automobile company in Argentina.
+It was founded in 1909 by Horacio Anasagasti and is located in Palermo (Buenos Aires).
+Its first car was the Anasagasti 12CV of 1912, and in 1914, the sporty Anasagasti 15CV was produced.
+However, the production could not compete with Ford, which offered cheaper cars on the domestic market.
+In 1915, the brand went bankrupt.
+Its emblem was in the shape of a circle, in which a smaller one representing a shield was placed.
 In its upper part was a six-pointed star.
-The name of the founder and the name of the founding city were inscribed around the circumference of the large inner circle.
+On the circumference of the large inner circle were inscribed the name of the founder and the name of the founding city.

 Andino

-In the Argentine automotive industry history, you can find the name Andino – the name of a small automotive company founded in 1967 in Buenos Aires.
-The only car that brought her fame was the Andino GTA 1 coupe, the first series of which was produced until 1970, and the second, with a Renault engine, was launched in 1976 and was produced until 1978, when the brand was closed.
-The car was assembled by hand and competed with famous brands.
-The brand logo was placed on the cover of the engine compartment.
-It was the brand’s full name, executed in a font resembling a handwritten inscription.
+In the history of the Argentine automobile industry, the name Andino can be found – the name of a small car company founded in 1967 in Buenos Aires.
+The only car that brought it fame was the Andino GTA 1 coupe, the first series of which was produced until 1970, and the second, with a Renault engine, was launched in 1976 and produced until 1978 when the brand was closed.
+The car was assembled by hand and competed with well-known brands.
+The brand logo was placed on the engine compartment lid.
+It represented the full name of the brand, made in a font resembling a handwritten inscription.

 Hispano-Argentina

-Hispano-Argentina is a diversified Argentine company founded in 1925 by Carlos Ballester and Eugenio Molina in Buenos Aires.
-The company was engaged in the production of not only cars.
-The automotive division was called HAFDASA.
-The bus was the first fully assembled from Argentine-made components.
-Among the well-known models of the brand is the two-seater D3 Record car, the Criollo Grande 6 x 6 truck, the prototype of the El Redondo passenger car.
+Hispano-Argentina is a diversified Argentine company founded in 1925.
+Carlos Ballester and Eugenio Molina in Buenos Aires.
+The company was engaged in the production of more than just automobiles.
+The automobile division was called HAFDASA.
+The bus was the first fully assembled from components of Argentine production.
+Among the famous models of the brand are a two-seater car, D3 Record, a truck, Criollo Grande 6 x 6, and a prototype of a passenger car, El Redondo.
 The brand ceased to exist in 1953.
-The company logo was made in the form of deployed wings and a rhombus of stylized letters H and A. Above it was the symbol of the rising sun.
+The company logo was made in the form of unfolded wings, and a rhombus of stylized letters H and A. Above it was a symbol of the rising sun.

 IKA

-Industrias Kaiser Argentina SA was founded in 1956 as a JV with Kaiser Motors headquartered in Córdoba Province, Argentina.
-The especially popular Torino model brought the fame of the brand.
-The brand also produced serial Kaiser-Jeep and American Motors, Rambler Classic, Ambassador models.
-In 1970, Industrias Kaiser ended its auto production by handing over IKA to its partner Renault.
-This was the end of the brand’s history.
-The brand emblem had the shape of a circle divided horizontally into two parts.
-In the upper part, the abbreviation of the brand name was applied in red.
-At the bottom, on a dark blue background, was the full name in white letters.
+Industrias Kaiser Argentina SA was founded in 1956 as a joint venture with Kaiser Motors and headquartered in the province of Cordoba, Argentina.
+The brand became famous for its particularly popular Torino model.
+Under this brand, serial models Kaiser-Jeep and American Motors, Rambler Classic, and Ambassador were produced.
+In 1970, Industrias Kaiser stopped production of cars, transferring IKA to its partner Renault.
+This was the end of the history of the brand.
+The emblem of the brand had the shape of a circle, divided horizontally into two parts.
+In the upper part, the abbreviation of the brand name was printed in red color.
+In the lower part, on a blue background, in white letters, was written the full name.

 Siam Di Tella

-The Argentine production brand Siam Di Tella is known for its multi-profile production, in which the manufacture of cars took some part up.
+Argentine production brand Siam Di Tella is known for its diversified production, in which a certain place was occupied by the manufacture of cars.
 Founded in 1911, Torcuato di Tella was based in Buenos Aires.
-Autodirection was opened after adopting government measures to ban the sale of foreign cars.
-The Siam di Tella 1500 model was released under license.
-The Traveler station wagon, the Argenta pickup truck, and the popular Magnette followed.
+The car dealership was opened after government measures were taken to ban the sale of foreign cars.
+The Siam di Tella 1500 model was produced under license.
+It was followed by the Traveler station wagon, Argenta pickup truck, and the popular Magnette model.
 In 1966, the brand went bankrupt.
-Its logo was a stylized letter S, made in the style of Gothic symbols.
+Its logo became a stylized letter S, made in the style of Gothic symbols.